ypkayla/Eternal-Ember-Rise-of-the-Soulbound/README.md

     python main.py
 ```
 **Side Note:**

-*I hate me and this project*
+-*I hate me and this project*

-this is a small project, I have benn working on half a year
+-this is a small project, I have benn working on half a year